savdevarney/100-days-of-code/README.md

 - [discover-meditation](https://github.com/savdevarney/discover-meditation): an app to discover meditation classes near you via integrations with eventbrite, meetup, facebook events, etc. During this 100 days, I plan to learn enough JavaScript to have this work primarily from the front end.
 - [learnings](https://github.com/savdevarney/learnings): notes and code snippets from all my self-study.
 During this 100 days, I plan to skill up in JS(including ES6) and learn React/Redux.
 - [goslo](https://github.com/savdevarney/goslo): My first React app.
 A visual meditation app to pace breathing.
 During this 100 days, I plan to learn React and build this entirely.
+- [expanding circle](https://codepen.io/savdevarney/pen/bYQeOY): A prelude project for goslo.
+A mini project to learn css animation techniques.
 - [habot](https://github.com/savdevarney/habot): My very first working web app that I created at Hackbright.
 During this 100 days, I plan to add various testing modalities and build several features in preparation for deployment.

+### Day 10: November 29, 2017

+**Progress**
+- Learned CSS animations and transitions and built[expanding circle](https://codepen.io/savdevarney/pen/bYQeOY)
+- More ES6 tutorials: Array methods & spread operators.

+**Thoughts**
+- I was so surprised to learn what you could do in CSS.
+My CSS skills are still very basic and I'm looking forward to levelling up here.

 ### Day 9: November 27, 2017